nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 function handleReceivedTextMessage(message) {
     const text = JSON.parse(message.message);

-    let sortedMessage = {
+    let sortedMessage = { // <--- Add new object
         type : message.type,
         ...text
     }

-    displayJsonResponse(sortedMessage);
+    displayJsonResponse(sortedMessage); // <--- Replace parameter
 }
 ```

-Here, we modify the data that we receive so that were only passing the necessary data to the next function, `displayJsonResponse()`.
+Here, we modify the data that we receive (as type `"recieved"`) so that were only passing the necessary data to the next function, `displayJsonResponse()`.

 ## Modifying our `displayJsonResponse()` function.